 Prenuptial and postnuptial agreements empower couples to define their rights and obligations in case a marriage ends in divorce.
 These agreements are contracts that disclose the assets and debts of each spouse and dictate how those assets and debts should be distributed in the event of a divorce.
 The difference between a prenuptial and postnuptial agreement is that the former is written before a marriage and the latter is written during one.
 While prenuptial agreements were once considered unromantic or only necessary for the very rich, they are becoming increasingly common.
 Such agreements offer two distinct benefits for anyone planning their marriage.

 First, prenuptial agreements are a form of insurance – a prudent part of marriage planning.
 Unforeseen events happen.
-It is better to be prepared for difficult times then to ignore their possibility.
+It is better to be prepared for difficult times than to ignore their possibility.
 A pragmatic homeowner purchases insurance without the expectation of a fire actually occurring at his or her residence.

-Second, crafting a prenuptial agreement requires an open and frank dialogue between future spouses.
-Conversing not only about finances, but also about their goals and fears for the marriage.
+Second, crafting a prenuptial agreement requires an open and frank dialogue between future spouses, conversing not only about finances, but also about their goals and fears for the marriage.
 These discussions can make a marriage stronger than it would have been otherwise.
 A prenuptial agreement can be a protection against potential future marital problems.

 Who Needs a Prenuptial Agreement?